re-innovation/Face_Visor_PPE/README.md

 This is a repository for keeping track of design changes.

-This is not my work: This has been designed with the involvement:
+This is not my work!
+This has been designed with the involvement of:

 * https://twitter.com/chickengrylls
 * Sean Drummond